bibliometrix 4.0.0

 metaTagExtraction allows to extract the following additional

-field tags: Authors’ countries (Field = "AU_CO"
+field tags: Authors’ countries (Field = "AU_CO");

-First Author’s countries (Field = "AU_CO"
+First Author’s countries (Field = "AU_CO");

 First author of each cited reference

-); Publication source of each cited
+(Field = "CR_AU"); Publication source of each cited

-reference (Field = "CR_SO"
+reference (Field = "CR_SO"); and Authors’

-affiliations (Field = "AU_UN"
+affiliations (Field = "AU_UN").

 A <- cocMatrix(M, Field = "DE", sep = ";")